marks530/Second-Milestone-Project-MS2/README.md

 - [**Footnote**](footnote)

-    ## Project Introduction UX
+    ## Project Introduction
     Golf is played in Ireland by over 180,000 people.
 This is the number of registered players who are members of golf clubs.
 It is also played by a huge number of people who are not members of clubs and who play golf regularly.
 They are very often members of golf societies.
 Golf societies are groups of amateur/casual golfers that have been formed to enable the society members to be involved in golf tournaments without being actual members of a golf club.
 Usually societies are formed in a workplace or a social gathering point such as a sports club or a pub.
     Golf club have only recently(in the last 5 years) updated their IT systems to allow scores and golf handicaps to be collected digitally.
 This is a great benefit to clubs members.
 They can look up their scores from all of the tournaments included in the system.
-This service is provided by a company called Howdiddo.com and is so successful is hard to imagine ever being without it.
+This service is provided by a company called [Howdidido](https://www.howdidido.com/Account/Login?returnUrl=%2f) and is so successful is hard to imagine ever being without it.
     This project is about replicating that service for the casual golfer.

     ## Project Goals